-The trend of globalization has made it easier for professionals in many fields to find employment opportunities abroad, but this does not necessarily apply to the medical field, particularly when it comes to foreign physicians in the United States.
-Foreign medical graduates, commonly referred to as FMGs in the American healthcare sector, are often required to take quite a few educational courses that may not have been part of their medical school curriculum overseas.
+The trend of globalization has made it easier for professionals in many fields to find employment opportunities abroad.
+However, this does not necessarily apply to the medical field, particularly when it comes to foreign physicians in the United States.
+Foreign medical graduates (FMGs) are often required to take quite a few educational courses that may not have been part of their medical school curriculum abroad.

-Where you earn your education as a physician will impact where you can practice medicine.
-For instance, the education needed to become a practicing physician within the United States (US) requires years of education and clinical hours.
-For foreign-trained physicians living in the US, they will need to undergo an additional amount of education on top of the degree that they’ve already earned.
+Where you earned your medical education impacts where you can practice medicine.
+For instance, the education needed to become a practicing doctor within the United States (US) requires years of education and clinical hours.
+For foreign-trained doctors living in the US, they will need to complete additional education on top of the degree they’ve already earned.

 In general, students who wish to practice medicine in the U.S. must first earn a college degree that includes at least three years of what is known as pre-med education.
-Bachelor of Science degrees in chemistry and biology usually fit into the pre-med mold, and some schools offer programs that are straight pre-med with an eye towards gaining admission into medical school.
-Once admitted into medical school, the next four years will be spent in pre-clinical and clinical education periods that culminate with graduation and the granting of a Doctor of Medicine degree before heading into internship and residency.
+A Bachelor of Science degree in health science, chemistry, or biology usually fit into the pre-med mold, and some schools offer programs that are only pre-med focused on gaining admission into medical school.
+Once admitted, the next four years will be spent in pre-clinical and clinical education periods that culminate with graduation and the granting of a Doctor of Medicine degree before heading into internship and residency.

 Why Additional Education?

-It said that the US has high-quality standards when it comes to medical licensing.
-While foreign physicians may have gone through an exceptional amount of quality training overseas, the American medical industry has taken extra strides to confirm that foreign physicians looking to practice medicine in the US go through the educational training that’s set by American standards.
+Its said that the US has high-quality standards when it comes to medical education.
+While foreign doctors may have gone through an exceptional amount of quality training in their country, the American medical industry has requisite steps to confirm that foreign doctors looking to practice medicine in the US go through American educational training.

-If you are a foreign physician interested in practicing medicine in the US, then you’ll need to prepare yourself to pass the US Medical Licensing Exams, get certified by the Educational Commission for Foreign-Trained Medical Graduates, enroll in a residency program, and then take a third licensing test.
+If you are a foreign doctor interested in practicing medicine in the US, then you’ll need to prepare to pass the US Medical Licensing Exams, get certified by the Educational Commission for Foreign-Trained Medical Graduates, enroll in a residency program, and then take a third licensing test.